 In our bank transactions data, we observe individual income and spending before and after withdrawal, allowing us to estimate individual-level treatment effects.
-Specifically, for each treated unit we compute the difference in average spending between the three weeks before and the three weeks after withdrawal, then divide by the withdrawal amount (Figure 9b).^{39,40} As is evident in Figure 9b, these estimates are subject to error.
+Specifically, for each treated unit we compute the difference in average spending between the three weeks before and the three weeks after withdrawal, then divide by the withdrawal amount (Figure 9b).^{41,42} As is evident in Figure 9b, these estimates are subject to error.
 But because we observe a pre-period for both the withdrawers and non-withdrawers, we can remove its time-invariant component specific to the withdrawers and its time-varying component common to both groups.

 To isolate the time-invariant component, among the same individuals we repeat the exercise just described on a timeframe three weeks earlier, computing average spending in the three weeks before withdrawal, subtracting average spending in the three weeks before that, and then dividing by the withdrawal amount (Figure 9a).
+As expected, this is random noise centered near zero.
+To isolate the time-varying component, we compute the same two estimates among the non-withdrawers, but scaled by the average withdrawal amount among the withdrawers.